Retinal ganglion cell: P-type

 P-type retinal ganglion cells project to the parvocellular layers of the lateral geniculate nucleus.
 These cells are known as midget retinal ganglion cells, based on the small sizes of their dendritic trees and cell bodies.
+They are also called tonic cells, and have slow and steady transmission of signals, and better reception of contrast and detail.
 About 80% of all retinal ganglion cells are midget cells in the parvocellular pathway.
+The cells of the central retina are typically this type, but further away there is greater input from dendrites.
 They receive inputs from relatively few rods and cones.
 They have slow conduction velocity, and respond to changes in color but respond only weakly to changes in contrast unless the change is great.
 They have simple center-surround receptive fields, where the center may be either ON or OFF while the surround is the opposite.
+Moreover, they may be chromatic opponent units.
+Their dendritic trees are the size of their cell body.

 Simulated array of parvocellular +M-L (green on) responses (right) to a natural video (left).
 Notice the relatively high spatial acuity, and sustained temporal responses in this pathway.

 M-type

 M-type retinal ganglion cells project to the magnocellular layers of the lateral geniculate nucleus.
 These cells are known as parasol retinal ganglion cells, based on the large sizes of their dendritic trees and cell bodies.
 About 10% of all retinal ganglion cells are parasol cells, and these cells are part of the magnocellular pathway.
 They receive inputs from relatively many rods and cones.
 They have fast conduction velocity, and can respond to low-contrast stimuli, but are not very sensitive to changes in color.
 They have much larger receptive fields which are nonetheless also center-surround.
+These are also known as phasic cells, and have faster speeds of transmission speed than the tonic cells.
+They are present throughout the retina, and have a larger dendritic field than tonic cells.

 Simulated array of magnocellular OFF responses (right) to a natural video (left).
 Notice more transient temporal responses in this pathway, compared to the P-type.
 This retinal pathway is largely color blind.